-‘Bull Song’ by Margaret Atwood is a six stanza poem which is made out of sets of lines which vary in length.
+‘Bull Song’ by Margaret Atwood is a six stanza poem which is made out of sets of lines that vary in length.
 The first, fifth, and sixth stanzas contain five lines, the second and third contain five, and the fourth stanza contains six.
-The poem does not conform to specific rhyme scheme.
+The poem does not conform to a specific rhyme scheme.

 The poet has chosen to write from this perspective to increase a reader’s empathy for the animal.
 When one is able to hear the pained descriptions straight from the one who is suffering, the situation is much more realistic.
-You can read the full poem here.

 The poem begins with the speaker stating that he is looking down at the “wet dust,” listening to the cheering of the “flies,” or spectators, and analyzing the pain in his shoulder.
 It is clear from the second stanza that the speaker is in fact a bull who has been forced to fight matadors and picadores in a ring.

 The second half of the poem focuses on the bull’s confusion over why he ended up in this place and what reason these “gods” would have to taunt him with “sinews of red and silver.”
 The bull eventually succumbs to his wounds and is taken out of the ring.
 His body is cut up and given to the victors.

 The speaker is able to analyze his own death and see its pointlessness.
 The final lines condemn the human “gods” for their malice and lack of care for beings other than themselves.